greg-js/arch-wiki-md-repo/wiki/_content/english/CUPS.md

 #### Local Network

-Newer versions of cups tend to be good at detecting printers, and tend to pick the right hostname, but unless you have added the printer to your /etc/hosts, cups will fail to resolve for normal printer activities.
-Unless you want to make your printer ip static, avahi-daemon can help autoresolve your printer hostname.
-Install and start [Avahi](/index.php/Avahi "Avahi") then restart cups by [restarting](/index.php/Restart "Restart") the `org.cups.cupsd.service` systemd unit.
+Newer versions of CUPS tend to be good at detecting printers, and tend to pick the right hostname, but unless you have added the printer to your /etc/hosts, CUPS will fail to resolve for normal printer activities.
+Unless you want to make your printer ip static, Avahi can help autoresolve your printer hostname.
+Set up [Avahi](/index.php/Avahi "Avahi") and [.local hostname resolution](/index.php/Avahi#Hostname_resolution "Avahi") then restart CUPS by [restarting](/index.php/Restart "Restart") the `org.cups.cupsd.service` systemd unit.

-You can use avahi-discover find the name of your printer and its address (ex.
-Address: BRN30055C6B4C7A.local/10.10.0.155:631) or just add .local to the hostname cups was using (ex.
+You can use `avahi-discover` find the name of your printer and its address (ex.
+Address: BRN30055C6B4C7A.local/10.10.0.155:631) or just add .local to the hostname CUPS was using (ex.
 BRN30055C6B4C7A.local).
 Double check that everything is working with ping:

 ```
 ping XXXXXX.local

 ```

-should work, if it doesn't go back and make sure that avahi is running and that you have the right hostname.
-After this, make sure that the hostname in the cups web interface is the .local hostname.
+should work, if it doesn't go back and make sure that Avahi is running and that you have the right hostname.
+After this, make sure that the hostname in the CUPS web interface is the .local hostname.

 ### Printer Drivers

 The drivers for a printer may come from any of the sources shown below.
 See [CUPS/Printer-specific problems](/index.php/CUPS/Printer-specific_problems "CUPS/Printer-specific problems") for a non-comprehensive list of drivers that others have gotten to work.

 Usually CUPS requires either a prebuilt PPD file including the driver or some XML data files + a PPD file generating engine to work.
-Even when a PPD file is provided to CUPS, the CUPS server will install it's own regenerated PPD file into `/etc/cups/ppd/`
+Even when a PPD file is provided to CUPS, the CUPS server will install its own regenerated PPD file into `/etc/cups/ppd/`

 	CUPS Native Drivers